AbeerWebDev/Promise-Implementation/README.md

 Project is: Completed

 ## Room for Improvement
-* Add a JS file that uses our prommise to demonstrate how it is used.
+* Add a JS file that uses our promise to demonstrate how it is used.

 ## Acknowledgements
 * Many thanks to webdevsimplified.